AmitMaymon/blockbuster_managment_system/README.md

-This is a project i was given to do
+This is a project i was given to do, its like a blockbuster management platform.

+instructions are in the main repo.

 the instructions are kind of a mess but i think i did what was required.